heyDev07/Quirk-App/README.md

 - MultiAvatar: An external API.
 Multiavatar is a multicultural avatar generator, which is free to use and open source.

 # Deployment🖥️
-The site's server code is uploaded on render.com and frontend (public or client) code is uploaded through Netlify.
+The application is deployed with the server code hosted on Render.com and the frontend deployed through Netlify for optimal performance and scalability.

-# License📄
+# About the Developer👨‍💻
-Quirk Chat is open source and available under the MIT License.
+This project was developed as a full-stack web application showcasing modern web development technologies including React, Node.js, Socket.io, and MongoDB.
+The application demonstrates real-time communication, user authentication, and responsive design principles.

-A special thanks to Kishan Sheth.
 Thank you for choosing Quirk Chat!
-We hope you enjoy using our real-time chat application and have meaningful conversations with others.
+I hope you enjoy using this real-time chat application and have meaningful conversations with others.